Sayantan-s/React_CovidTracker/README.md

 2. Scss
 3. React-leaflet

-# React Bootstrap with Material Design
-MDBootstrap for React

 ## Getting Started
 To test, contribute or just see what we did follow few easy steps:
 - clone the repository